VakarisZ/monkeyDeployment/README.md

 # Files used to deploy development version of infection monkey
 On windows:<br>
-Review config.ps1 file and change $MONKEY_HOME_DIR variable.<br>
-Launch run_script.bat as administrator from script directory.<br>
+Before running the script you must have git installed.<br>
+Cd to scripts directory and use the scripts.<br>
+First argument is an empty directory (script can create one) and second is branch you want to clone.
+Example usages:<br>
+./run_script.bat (Sets up monkey in current directory under .\infection_monkey)<br>
+./run_script.bat "C:\test" (Sets up monkey in C:\test)<br>
+powershell -ExecutionPolicy ByPass -Command ". .\deploy_windows.ps1; Deploy-Windows -monkey_home C:\test" (Same as above)<br>
-Don't forget to add python to PATH or do so while installing python via the script.<br>
+./run_script.bat "" "master"(Sets up master branch instead of develop in current dir) Don't forget to add python to PATH or do so while installing it via this script.<br>

 On Linux:<br>
-Review config.sh file and change $MONKEY_HOME_DIR variable.<br>
+You must have root permissions, but don't run the script as root.<br>
-Launch deploy_linux.sh from local directory (./deploy_linux.sh)<br>
+Launch deploy_linux.sh from scripts directory.<br>
+First argument is an empty directory (script can create one) and second is branch you want to clone.
+Example usages:<br>
+./deploy_linux.sh (deploys under ./infection_monkey)<br>
+./deploy_linux.sh "/home/test/monkey" (deploys under /home/test/monkey)<br>
+./deploy_linux.sh "" "master" (deploys master branch in script directory)<br>
+./deploy_linux.sh "/home/user/new" "master" (if directory "new" is not found creates it and clones master branch into it)<br>